-Ulster has been better known in recent history for its intransigent and sometimes violent politics, a legacy it’s only recently started to put behind it.
-Alan Myrnes was born and raised in a Belfast still beset by “The Troubles”, and his songs have a spiritual connection to the great beauty and tragedy of his native land without overtly referencing its traditional music.
-As an inheritor of Celtic mysticism and a standard bearer of the best of current songwriting, Yes the Raven’s lyrics are profoundly poetic, sometimes direct and sometimes oblique, and his virtuosic, classically influenced guitar arrangements serve as equal partners in his singular musical vision.
+Not too long ago, Mearns’ native Belfast, Northern Ireland was best known for its intransigent and violent sectarian politics, a legacy it’s only recently started to put behind it.
+Alan Mearns was raised in a Belfast still beset by “The Troubles”, and his songs have an underlying spiritual connection to the great beauty and tragedy of his native land without overtly referencing its traditional music.
+As an inheritor of Celtic mythology and love of words, and as a standard bearer of the finest contemporary songwriting, Yes the Raven’s lyrics are profoundly poetic, alternately direct and tantalizingly oblique.
+His stunningly virtuosic, classically influenced guitar arrangements are evocative equal partners in his singular musical vision.